Good Vibrations: Composition

+Wilson also described it as "advanced rhythm and blues" and a "modern, avant-garde R&B" song that "goes through stages" similar to the Righteous Brothers' 1964 hit "You've Lost That Lovin' Feelin'", produced by Phil Spector, whose work on that song Wilson aimed to surpass.
+(Note: Wilson's 1991 memoir states that he had conceived "a grand, Spector-like production" for the song while influenced by LSD.)
+His brother Carl Wilson commented that "Good Vibrations" initially had "a much rougher sound", and that, rather than amplifying it as Spector might have, "Brian refined it, and got it more even-sounding."
+The bass riff was also inspired by those in Spector's work.
 An uncredited writer for Sound on Sound argued in 1997 that the song had subverted traditional pop songwriting practices across all eras by eschewing a consistent groove and incorporating exotic instruments, complex vocal arrangements, and "as many dramatic changes in mood as a piece of serious classical music lasting more than half an hour".
 AllMusic reviewer John Bush compared the track to the cut-up technique employed by experimental novelists such as William S. Burroughs.
 American Songwriter contributor Tom Rowland described "Good Vibrations" as "a sort of pop version of the classical sonata, consisting of a series of musical movements".

 Comparing "Good Vibrations" to Wilson's past work, musicologist John Covach traces the song's "intensely experimental quality" to Wilson's lush, quasi-symphonic production of "California Girls".
 Musicologist Philip Lambert writes that the "basic feel" of the verses are similar to the Pet Sounds track "Here Today".
 Music historian Luis Sanchez writes, "In its conviction and nuance, there is little that distinguishes 'Good Vibrations' from ...
 Pet Sounds."
 Mike Love's first impression of "Good Vibrations" was that it sounded like the "very heavy R&B" associated with singer Wilson Pickett.
 In a 1978 interview, Love opined that the song was a logical progression after Pet Sounds, which itself "was rather sequential and logical after 'I Get Around'."
 However, in 2012, he recalled feeling apprehensive about the track's "avant-garde" quality, wondering how fans in regions like the Midwest or Birmingham would react, given its departure from earlier hits like "Surfin' U.S.A." and "Help Me, Rhonda".

 Music journalist Jon Savage said it was "saturated in heightened perception", citing its abrupt shifts in mood and texture, in addition to its lyrical imagery of color, scent, and phrases such as "blossom" and "perfume", as an LSD-rooted exploration of nonverbal communication, telepathy, and extrasensory perception.
 Biographer Peter Ames Carlin believed Wilson viewed the song as "a smaller, psychedelic version" of George Gershwin's Rhapsody in Blue.